earthquake/fusion/level08/README.md

 ## Steps summarized

-1. implement encryption and decryption routins
+1. implement encryption and decryption routines
 2. open the lib/i386-linux-gnu/libgcc_s.so.1 file
 3. overwrite with your shared library (_init function will be executed)
-4. close the file decriptor
+4. close the file descriptor
 5. create a directory - trigger overflow
 6. init function runs

 ## Chroot

 We can execute any code in the chrooted environment, even spawn a shell, but what's the point?
 We are still enclosed with our unprivileged user.
 Based on the previous levels there was no requirement to gain root, so I doubt that would be the next step.
 My solution would had been to create a .ssh directory (which is forbidden in the binary, I thought it is a hint as well) and upload my pub key into the authorized_keys file and log in thru ssh.
 This approach doesn't work, because our user (*level08*) isn't in the passwd file unfortunately, so sshd doesn't let us in.
 I have no other ideas hwo to break out.
-If you do please drop me a mail, I really excited to see how others solve this challange.
+If you do please drop me a mail, I really excited to see how others solve this challenge.

 Twitter: @xoreipeip